rroberts11/bmore-population-analysis/README.md

 # bmore-population-analysis
-A project to answer whether Baltimore city has grown in popularity for living within the last 20 years.
+Analysis of Population Change in Baltimore City (2000-2023).

+This project analyzes population trends in Baltimore City over the last 20 years, providing insights into demographic changes.

+The population in Baltimore City has been fluctuating over the years, and understanding the trends can inform policy decisions and urban planning.